Steve-Fenton/astro-accelerator/src/pages/features.md

 [Find out more about articles and authors](/features/articles/)

+## Search

+The [search feature](/features/search/) provides a serverless search utility that obtains data from a static file to power an instant search feature.

+In the event of a problem, it falls back to a configured search engine to perform a site search.

 ## :abbr[I18n]{ title="Internationalization" }

 The [internationalization feature](/features/internationalization/) lets you change the text items found in layouts and components and control how dates are displayed.